Health and Safety

 senior talking to younger woman

-Mary, a retired teacher, lives by herself.
+Mary, a 78-year old retired teacher, lives by herself.
 Recently widowed, she was finding it increasingly difficult to maintain her independence.
-Her two adult children were busy with work and their young families and Mary began to wonder at times why she was still around.
-Mary’s medical problems began to worsen and the 78-year-old didn’t want to
+Her two adult children were busy with work and their young families.
+Mary began to wonder at times why she was still around.
+Mary began to have worsening health problems and didn’t want to

 senior woman experiencing the blues